 Reimbursement general dental care

-We offer the following cover for dental care.
-The reimbursement applies to the various elements jointly.
+The reimbursement applies to the various elements mentioned above jointly.
 Codes are shown after each type of treatment.
 These have been formulated by the Dutch Healthcare Authority (Nederlandse Zorgautoriteit).
 You can view them and download the list at www.nza.nl.
 You are only entitled to reimbursement of the costs of care with those service codes.
 You are not entitled to reimbursement based on your dental care insurance if the treatment concerned is covered by the public healthcare insurance.
 In that case, the costs will be reimbursed under the conditions of the public healthcare insurance.

 |Type of treatment||Service code|